-Risk and reliability engineering and Al potential Credits: 1 Semester 2 Compulsory: Yes Format Lecture: 10 Tutorial work: 0 Practical work: 0 Lecturers: Dr. C.A.
-Thieme
+Risk and reliability engineering and AI potential Credits: 1 Semester 2 Compulsory: Yes Format Lecture: 10 Tutorial work: 0 Practical work: 0 Lecturers: Dr. C.A.
+Thieme (SINTEF Digital)

-The objective of this module is to provide students with the necessary background and skills needed to apply artificial intelligence (AI) in the field of risk assessment.
+The objective of this module is to provide students with the necessary background and skills needed to understand the basics of risk management and to apply artificial intelligence (AI) in the field of risk assessment.